South Island

+Prior to European settlement, Te Waipounamu was sparsely populated by three major iwi – Kāi Tahu, Kāti Māmoe, and the historical Waitaha – with major settlements including in Kaiapoi Pā near modern-day Christchurch.
+During the Musket Wars expanding iwi colonised Te Tau Ihu, a region comprising parts of modern-day Tasman, Nelson and Marlborough, including Ngāti Kuia, Rangitāne, Ngāti Tama, and later Ngāti Toarangatira after Te Rauparaha's wars of conquest.
+British settlement began with expansive and cheap land purchases early on, and settlers quickly outnumbered Māori.
+As a result the Wairau Affray was the only conflict of the New Zealand Wars to occur in the South Island.
+The island became rich and prosperous and Dunedin boomed during the 1860s Otago gold rush, which was shaped by extensive Chinese immigration.
+After the gold rush the "drift to the north" meant the North Island displaced the South as the most populous.

-The South Island is shaped by the Southern Alps which run along it from north to south.
-They include New Zealand's highest peak, Aoraki / Mount Cook at 3724 m.
+The South Island is shaped by the Southern Alps, which run along the island from north to south.
+They include New Zealand's highest peak, Aoraki / Mount Cook, at 3724 m.
 The high Kaikōura Ranges lie to the northeast.
-The east side of the island is home to the Canterbury Plains while the West Coast is famous for its rough coastlines such as Fiordland, a very high proportion of native bush and national parks, and the Fox and Franz Josef Glaciers.
-The main centres are Christchurch and Dunedin.
-The economy relies on agriculture and fishing, tourism, and general manufacturing and services.
+The east side of the island is home to the Canterbury Plains, while the West Coast is renowned for its rough coastlines, such as Fiordland, a very high proportion of native bush and national parks, and the Fox and Franz Josef Glaciers.